 Intake Automation System

-The intake queue has rules, ownership, escalation, and review points.
+The intake queue has rules, named reviewers, escalation paths, and review points.

-The intake queue has rules, ownership, escalation, and review points.
+The intake queue has rules, named reviewers, escalation paths, and review points.

 Current intake or document workflow map